-I am a PhD candidate in political science at Linköping University, a researcher at the Research Institute of Industrial Economics (IFN), and affiliated to The Institute of Analytical Sociology.
-I am also currently on leave from Statistics Sweden.
-My research interests include political participation, social trust and public corruption.
+I have Ph.D. in political science from Linköping University and I employed as an associate senior lecturer at Centre for Local Government Studies, Linköping University .
+I am also an affiliated researcher at the Research Institute of Industrial Economics (IFN).
+My research interests include political participation, social trust, public corruption and political polarization.
 Statistical methods and visualization of data are also among my interests.
 I have experience of using SAS, Python and SPSS, but I primarily use Stata and R.

 My CV can be found here.

 My doctoral thesis addresses the issues of turnout and habitual voting.
 It is a compilation thesis with an introduction and four articles.
 All the studies are based on information on voter turnout from electoral rolls in combination with register data.

 New in politics is a research project with the purpose of studying expectations and experiences among local politicians.
 The analyses are based on a panel survey targeting a sample of those who ran for office in the 2014 Swedish municipal elections.
 This sample will be followed through the political term 2014-2018.

 I mainly teach quantitative methods at undergraduate level and as a part of the master’s program in political science at Linköping University, where I also supervise undergraduate students.